celiagp/academic-kickstart/content/publication/CEIWSM2018.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Proceedings of the 33rd Intenational Workshop on Statistical Modelling" publication_short = ""
+publication = "Proceedings of the 33rd International Workshop on Statistical Modelling" publication_short = ""

 # Abstract and optional shortened version.